achillessaxby/Projects_Coursework/NYU - Principles_Urban_Informatics/CitiBike_Second_Data_Analysis/README.md

 ### ------------------------------------------

-### Group that worked together on the Tasks 3 and 4 - discussed together and worked individually :
+### Group that worked together on the Tasks 3 and 4 :
   - Vishwajeet Shelar
   - Aaron D'Souza
   - Akshay Penmatcha